 I was working as a backend Python developer for about two years.
 One of my ongoing projects, at that time, regarded the refactoring of a big portion of unversioned code.
 Well, refactoring is not the correct word to say.
 This code base couldn’t be simply taken and put into our repository for some simple makeover.
 It had to be designed and developed from scratch, again.
+Get great bonuses on the site with mobile slots keep what you win.
+Limited offer.
 Why?
 There were plenty of reasons in favour of the remaking:

 - the code was using library dependencies which we wouldn’t have maintained;